 Chemistree is leveraging its strong management team and strategic industry partnerships to secure cannabis supply and increase the diversification of its products and brands.

-Through its expanding portfolio of brands and hard assets, Chemistree will provide a public vehicle entity for investors interested in vertically-integrated companies with a growing footprint in the US cannabis market.
+Through its expanding portfolio of brands and hard assets, Chemistree intends to provide a public vehicle entity for investors interested in vertically-integrated companies with a growing footprint in the US cannabis market.

 Sugarleaf: Growing a Top Shelf Cannabis Brand

-This retail expansion will include more offerings within the current brand as well as new product lines.
-One of those soon to launch product lines will include cannabis oils developed for use in a special edition Sugarleaf branded Vapor Slide V2.
+This retail expansion is expected to include more offerings within the current brand as well as new product lines.
+One of those soon-to-launch product lines is expected to include cannabis oils developed for use in a special edition Sugarleaf branded Vapor Slide V2.
 This novel distillate vaporizer is a hybrid of pen and dab technology.